UDOOboard/Gear-Docs/docs/03_Hardware_References/08_Pinout_Headers.md

 The **Embedded Controller** input/output (I/O) pins operate at **3.3V**.

 <p style="background-color: rgba(255, 170, 50, 0.3);padding: 20px;border-left: 5px solid orange; border-radius: 4px; color:rgb(45, 45, 45);">
-⚠️ <strong>Warning</strong>: UDOO BOLT Pins controlled by the Embedded Controller are 3.3V compliant.
+⚠️ <strong>Warning</strong>: UDOO BOLT GEAR Pins controlled by the Embedded Controller are 3.3V compliant.
 Providing higher voltages, like 5V or 12V, could irreversibly damage the board.
 In order to properly work with an input voltage different from 3.3V you can use a bidirectional level shifter.
 </p>